Thatcherism: Overview

 Thatcherism attempts to promote low inflation, the small state and free markets through tight control of the money supply, privatisation and constraints on the labour movement.
 It is often compared with Reaganomics in the United States, economic rationalism in Australia and Rogernomics in New Zealand and as a key part of the worldwide economic liberal movement.

 Thatcherism is thus often compared to classical liberalism.
 Milton Friedman said that "Margaret Thatcher is not in terms of belief a Tory.
 She is a nineteenth-century Liberal".
 Thatcher herself stated during a speech in 1983: "I would not mind betting that if Mr Gladstone were alive today he would apply to join the Conservative Party".
 In the 1996 Keith Joseph memorial lecture, Thatcher argued: "The kind of Conservatism which he and I [...] favoured would be best described as 'liberal', in the old-fashioned sense.
 And I mean the liberalism of Mr Gladstone, not of the latter day collectivists".
 Thatcher once told Friedrich Hayek: "I know you want me to become a Whig; no, I am a Tory".
 Hayek believed "she has felt this very clearly".
 The relationship between Thatcherism and liberalism is complicated.
 Thatcher's former defence secretary John Nott claimed that "it is a complete misreading of her beliefs to depict her as a nineteenth-century Liberal".

 As Ellen Meiksins Wood has argued, Thatcherite capitalism was compatible with traditional British political institutions.
 As prime minister, Thatcher did not challenge ancient institutions such as the monarchy or the House of Lords, but some of the most recent additions, such as the trade unions.
 Indeed, many leading Thatcherites, including Thatcher herself, went on to join the House of Lords, an honour which William Ewart Gladstone, for instance, had declined.
 Thinkers closely associated with Thatcherism include Keith Joseph, Enoch Powell, Friedrich Hayek and Milton Friedman.
 In an interview with Simon Heffer in 1996, Thatcher stated that the two greatest influences on her as Conservative leader had been Joseph and Powell, who were both "very great men".

-Thatcher was a strong critic of communism, Marxism and socialism.
+Thatcher was a strong critic of communism and socialism and a supporter of capitalism.
 Biographer John Campbell reports that in July 1978, when asked by a Labour MP in Commons what she meant by socialism, "she was at a loss to reply.
 What in fact she meant was Government support for inefficient industries, punitive taxation, regulation of the labour market, price controls – everything that interfered with the functioning of the free economy".